-Only, instead of winches, mine shafts and solid material, Rhe Energise’s system uses low-cost renewable energy to pump a ‘high-density fluid’ into storage tanks at the top of an incline.
+Only, instead of winches, mine shafts and solid material, Rhe Energise’s system uses low-cost renewable energy to pump ‘high-density fluid’ into storage tanks at the top of an incline.

 Instead of using regular H2O, Rhe Energise will use a fluid that is 2.5 times denser than water.
 This will enable Rhe Energise to move liquid over a significantly shorter distance – hillsides instead of mountainsides – while capturing the same amount of energy.
-This will cut down on both the cost and environmental impact of production.
+This will also cut down on both the cost and environmental impact of production.

 Let’s close the funding gap